aiven/aiven-docs/docs/platform/concepts/projects_accounts_access.md

 **Medium organizations**

-For more complex cases, it\'s helpful to take advantage of the organizational units.
+For more complex cases, it's helpful to take advantage of the organizational units.
 Organizational units let you collect together related projects.